evykassirer/notes/cs341/341notes.md

 - we have to compute everything multiple times - each time we compute f3 we go through the whole f3 tree (e.g. when computing f4 and also when computing f5)
 - better: compute f0, f1, f2, f3, ... , fn in order
+- comment: we only need to keep track of the two 'last' fi's at any point in time to compute next one -> reduces storage (does not affect complexity)
+- if addition takes theta(1) time, then complexity would be theta(n)

+What's the problem?

+- the numbers are growing exponentially quickly - need to consider "multiplicaiton arithmetic" (bit complexity) to add the k-bit integers, it takes theta(k)
+- how many bits are in f\_i?
+- f\_i is theta(1.6^i)
+- # bits in f\_i is log\_2(1.6^i) which is theta(i)
+- time to compute the addition is theta(i)
+- so overall complexity is sum i=2..n theta(i) = theta(n^2)

+Algorithm: BetterFib(n)

+	f[0] <- 0
+	f[1] <- 1
+	for i <-2 to n
+		do f[i] <- f[i-1] + f[i-2]
+	return f[n]

+###Designing Dynamic Programming Algorithms for Optimization Problems

+Optimal Structure

+- Examine the structure of an optimal solution to a problem instance I, and determine if an optimal solution for I can be expressed in terms of optimal solutions to certain subproblems of I.

+Define Subproblems

+- Define a set of subproblems S(I) of the instance I, the solution of which enables the optimal solution of I to be computed.
+I will be the last or largest instance in the set S(I).

+Recurrence Relation

+- Derive a recurrence relation on the optimal solutions to the instances in S(I).
+This recurrence relation should be completely specified in terms of optimal solutions to (smaller) instances in S(I) and/or base cases.

+Compute Optimal Solutions

+- Compute the optimal solutions to all the instances in S(I).
+Compute these solutions using the recurrence relation in a bottom-up fashion, filling in a table of values containing these optimal solutions.
+Whenever a particular table entry is filled in using the recurrence relation, the optimal solutions of relevant subproblems can be looked up in the table (they have been computed already).
+The final table entry is the solution to I.

+####0-1 Knapsack problem

+- instance: an array of profits, array of weights, and capacity M - all +ve integers
+- feasible solution: an ntuple [x1, ... xn] where each xi is 0 or 1 and the sum of wi\*xi <= M
+- find: a feasible solution that maximizes the sum of pi\*xi

+thinking about the problem:

+- consider xn which = 0 or 1
+- case xn = 0
+ - let X' be the solution to the subproblem consisting of the first n-1 items
+ - then X = [X], 0]
+- case xn = 1
+ - subproblem: first n-1 objects with capacity M' <- M-w\_n
+ - optimal solution X = [X', 1]
+- the subproblem profit(x) = profit(x') + p\_n